THIS IS JUST AN OVERVIEW. SEE THE ACT AND RULES PAGE FOR FURTHER INFORMATION.

 How long will I practice on the Temporary License?

-On average approximately 1-2 months, depending on whether you take the exam early in your ATT period or later.
-If you fail the examination, fail to take the examination during the 90 day window as stated on the Confirmation of Examination Registration and Eligibility to Examine form from NBCOT, or fail to have the score reported, the temporary license is void and must be returned to the Board.
+On average approximately 1-4 months, depending on whether you take the exam early in your ATT period or later.
+If you fail the examination, fail to take the examination during the eligibility window as stated on the Confirmation of Examination Registration and Eligibility to Examine form from NBCOT, or fail to have the score reported, the temporary license is void and must be returned to the Board.
 An additional temporary license will not be issued.
-Read §364.3 of the Rules.
-Remember we receive score reports throughout the week.
+Refer to §364.3 of the Rules, in addition to the full OT Act and Rules.
+Remember that the Board receives score reports throughout the week.

 Can I apply for a Temporary License after I've applied for Regular License?